African-Robotics-Unit/.github/profile/README.md

 Our main research areas are:

 - **Bio-Inspired Robotics** - Development of biologically inspired robots with advanced motion capture and control systems technologies.
-- **Autonomous Vehicles** - Development of mapping and navigational systems for autonomous vehicles using a variety of sensors and artificial intelligence techniques.
+- **Autonomous Vehicles** - Development of mapping and navigational systems for autonomous vehicles using a variety of sensors and machine learning techniques.
 - **Marine Robotics** - Development of scientific mechatronic systems for research and exploration, particularly in Antarctica and Southern Ocean, in collaboration with the [UCT MARiS](https://maris.uct.ac.za) interdisciplinary centre.

 ## More Information